AI course builder for instant online courses | HeyGen

 Export as SCORM or LTI for LMS integration, download MP4 lesson videos, or share via secure links.
 HeyGen also supports embedding courses, API access for automation, and integrations with common tools to streamline publishing and tracking.

 Yes.
 HeyGen generates quizzes and rubric-based assessments.
-The platform offers automated AI-assisted marking for objective and open-answer responses and provides feedback templates so learners receive timely guidance in online courses.
+The platform offers automated AI-assisted grading for objective and open-answer responses and provides feedback templates so learners receive timely guidance in online courses.

 HeyGen uses enterprise-grade security, encrypted storage, and access controls to protect content and learner data in AI-powered environments.
 Admin controls and audit options are available for compliance and governance requirements.

 You retain ownership of all course content you create.
 HeyGen provides licensed assets and generated outputs for commercial use.
-Make sure any third-party materials you upload have the proper permissions before publishing.
+Please ensure any third-party materials you upload have the proper permissions before publishing.

 Explore more AI powered tools